To arrange an appointment with a Money Adviser, please email firstpoint or phone 01905 54 2551.

 The bike shop that regularly visits the University is part of Spokes in Kidderminster and is open near Woodbury building on the St Johns campus between 12:00pm and 2:00pm every Wednesday during term time, with less hours during vacation time.

-The shop sells recycled and new bikes (Raleigh and Dawes Agents) and accessories, using good quality recycled parts where possible to lower the cost.
+The shop sells recycled bikes and accessories, using good quality recycled parts where possible to lower the cost.
 They also service and repair any bike and offer advice and information.

 Foregate Street railway station is in the city centre and Shrub Hill station is 10 minutes walk from the centre of town.